 Schools are taking on more control of teacher training.
 Those that have been given Government approval to run their own training are called SCITTs.
 They provide practical, hands-on teacher training delivered by experienced, practising teachers based in their own school or at a school in their network.

 All SCITT courses generally last a year and result in QTS.
 Many also award a PGCE from a university.

-Many SCITTs and schools also run School Direct courses.
-This is a popular choice for those who hope to secure a teaching post in the network of schools they are training with.
-If you're successful in your training, there is a Government expectation that you will get a job offer in one of the schools when you qualify.
+Many SCITTs also run School Direct courses.
+This is a popular choice for those who hope to secure a role in the network of schools where they train.
+If you’re successful in your training, you might get a job in one of the schools when you qualify.

 Just like SCITT courses, with School Direct you get practical, hands-on training and education based in good schools across the country.
 School Direct courses are designed by groups of schools – with a university or a SCITT – based on the skills they are looking for in a newly qualified teacher (NQT).
 The schools recruit you as a trainee onto their School Direct course with a job in mind just for you.

 School Direct courses generally last a year and all result in QTS.
 Most also award you a PGCE and/or master's-level credits, but you should check individual courses for more information.

 Can I get financial support?

 There is a range of funding options to support you while you train on a SCITT or School Direct course.
 You can also get up to £25,000 tax-free, depending on which subject you intend to teach.

 Career changers – get paid while you train with School Direct (salaried)